odama626/dawei/README.md

 # dawei... because it is da wei

+1.0.0 is coming!

+the api has stabilized and is pretty solid at this point and I don't forsee any more breaking changes needing to be made.
+If that remains the case for a while that's cause for version 1.

 Simple and fast state management for React.

 Inspired by Zustand and Recoil. without the context or the fluff.